 All users of models published in the library must cite model authors when they use and benefit from their code.

-CoMSES Net also maintains a curated database of over 7500 publications of agent-based and individual based models with additional metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.
+We also maintain a curated database of over 7500 publications of agent-based and individual based models with additional detailed metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.

 Fertility Tradeoffs is a NetLogo model that illustrates the emergencent tradeoffs between the quality and quantity of offspring.
 Often, we associate high fitness with maximizing the number of offspring.
 However, under certain circumstances, it pays instead to optimize the number of offspring, having fewer offspring than is possible.
-When the number of offspring is reduced, more energy can be invested in each offspring, which can be beneficial for their own fitness.
+When the number of offspring is reduced, more energy can be invested in each offspring, which can have fitness benefits.